not-the/not-the.github.io/src/lib/data/posts/not-uno-changelog.md

 <h2>April 23, 2025 <a href="#April-23-2025"><img src="/assets/icon/link.svg" alt="Copy a link to this section" class="icon article_url_button" role="button" tabindex="0"></a></h2>

 - Card sorting toggle
-- The host can now kick users from public lobbies
+- The host can now kick users
 - Number keys 1-9 will play the appropriate card and D will draw from the deck
 - The deck and pile will have a visual stack of cards depending on how big they are (this was broken before)
 - Fixed the turn arrow rotating the wrong direction (when going between the first and last player)